Hawksmoor Manchester Reviews |

 |

-Our second main was the Big Matt Burger, which is a clear spin on your favourite fast-food burger.
-Clearly though, this was on another level in comparison to that.
-Great beef patties, superb buns, all the usual familiar garnishes, and was just a huge and very well assembled masterpiece.
-We also had chips with this course too, as much as we usually like to order everything different to showcase things as best possible.
+Our other main course was the Big Matt Burger, which is an elevated play on your favourite high street burger.
+A duo of great beef patties and superb seeded buns with all the usual familiar garnishes; it was just an ample and very well assembled piece of work.
+We opted for the chips with this course too, as much as we usually like to order everything different to showcase as many things as possible, but the chips are unmissable.

 |